 - Have your key prepared in hand as you approach your car, dorm, or apartment.

-- Call the Public Safety Department for a personal safety escort if you feel concerned for your safety while on/near campus.
+- Call the Public Safety Department for a personal safety escort if you feel concerned for your safety while on or near campus.

 Unfortunately, rape and sexual assault are realities in our society.
 Berklee takes pride in its commitment to maintaining and promoting the safety and security of all members of the college community.
 Here are some facts about rape and sexual assault you should know:

 - No means no. No one deserves or asks to be raped or assaulted.

 - Rape is an act of violence and power.
 It is not motivated by sexual desire but by the desire to overpower and dominate.
 Sex is the weapon.

 - Rape is always the perpetrator’s fault and never the victim’s fault.

 - A rape occurs in the U.S. every six minutes.